Trees of Graphs as Boundaries of Hyperbolic Groups

 \subsection{Examples.}

-We now illustrate our results with few examples (see Figures 1-4).
-The details concerning these examples, and other examples of a different nature, will be discussed and presented in Section \secref{examples}.
-In each of the examples below the 1-ended hyperbolic group $G_i$ is the fundamental group of the corresponding "graph of surfaces" $M_i$.
+We now illustrate our results with few examples (see Figures~1--4).
+The details concerning these examples, and other examples of a different nature, will be discussed and presented in \Secref{examples}.
+In each of the examples below, the 1-ended hyperbolic group $G_i$ is the fundamental group of the corresponding ``graph of surfaces'' $M_i$.
 Recall also that the Bowditch JSJ splitting of a group $G$ (as well as its reduced Bowditch JSJ splitting) can be expressed by means of the related graph of groups decomposition $\mathcal{G}$ of $G$, and this is the approach that we follow below.
-In all four discussed examples $G_i$, $i\in\{ 1, 2, 3, 4 \}$, the edge groups of the corresponding graph of groups decompositions $\mathcal{G}_i$ coincide with the corresponding incident white vertex groups, so we skip the indication of the form of these edge groups at the figures.
+In all four discussed examples $G_i$, $i\in\{ 1, 2, 3, 4 \}$, the edge groups of the corresponding graph of groups decompositions $\mathcal{G}_i$ coincide with the corresponding incident white vertex groups, so we skip the indication of the form of these edge groups in the figures.

-Consider the group $G_1=\pi_1M_1$, presented at Figure 1.
-The Bowditch JSJ graph of groups decomposition of $G_1$, denoted $\mathcal{G}_1$, is presented at the right part of this figure.
+Consider the group $G_1=\pi_1M_1$, presented in \Figref{fig1}.
+The Bowditch JSJ graph of groups decomposition of $G_1$, denoted $\mathcal{G}_1$, is presented in the right part of this figure.
 Since all factors of this decomposition are easily seen to be flexible (because they are the conjugates of the surface subgroups $\pi_1F_i$ equipped with peripheral subgroups corresponding to the boundary curves), condition (3) of \Mainthmref{2} holds for $G_1$, and hence the boundary $\partial G_1$ is homeomorphic to some regular tree of thick $\theta$-graphs.